J-Fricke/ROIDnaAuth/readme.md

 #Simple login web app
 A simple login web app using Laravel 5 with the ablity to register, login (username+password & Social: Facebook and Twitter), reset your password, and send emails via the Mandrill API.
-Requires Composer [Composer Website](https://getcomposer.org/)
+Requires  [Composer](https://getcomposer.org/).

 # Setup
 run `composer install` and `composer update` to make sure you have all the packages required.